Milestone-Proposal:Colossus

 Technical Obstacles

 Colossus was the result of overcoming two technical obstacles: the first being the development of computational methods for decoding Lorenz messages and the second being the first ever construction of a large scale electronic computing system to perform computation quickly and reliably.
-In terms of political obstacles there was great initial skepticism from the management at Bletchley Park that such a machine could be made to work, since it would be several orders of magnitude larger and more complex than contemporary use of electronics in radio and radar systems.
-It is fortunate that Flowers had the prior experience to be confident in his design for Colossus, and the tacit support of the Dollis Hill management that enabled him to build the prototype Colossus which so stunned the Bletchley code breakers.
+In terms of political obstacles there was great initial skepticism from the management at Bletchley Park that such a machine could be made to work, since it would be several orders of magnitude larger and more complex than contemporary uses of electronics in radio and radar systems.
+It is fortunate that Flowers had the prior experience from his work on automated telephone switching to be confident in his design for Colossus, and the tacit support of the Dollis Hill management that enabled him to build the prototype Colossus which so stunned the Bletchley code breakers.

 Breaking Tunny